OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 In this case, the app does not make use of this.

 In addition, if you have the original source code or the IPA, you can inspect the embedded HTML files and verify that they do not include mixed content.
 Search for `http://` in the source and inside tag attributes, but remember that this might give false positives as, for example, finding an anchor tag `<a>` that includes a `http://` inside its `href` attribute does not always present a mixed content issue.
-Learn more about mixed content in [Google's Web Developers guide](http://web.archive.org/web/20201004094457/https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content "What Is Mixed Content?").
+Learn more about mixed content in the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content "Mixed Content").

 ### Dynamic Analysis